 10,000 as case cost on the minister.

-In his appeal, Raja and his wife MA Parameswari argued that the single judge had misdirected himself when he held that all the impugned news reports were not related to their private life.
-Noting that right to freedom of expression is not absolute, they
+appeal, Raja and his wife MA Parameswari argued that the single judge had misdirected himself when he held that all the impugned news reports were not related to their private life.
+Noting that right to freedom of expression is not absolute, they said

 Till yesterday evening, the team of Agyaat was worried if Censor board would come down heavily on the film.
 It's a 'supernatural thriller' or a 'horror flick' or a 'slasher'.

 However once the film was shown to Censors, they happily passed

 it with just two cuts.
 Not just that, they also granted the film a U/A certificate.